Beefster09/VictoryCard/README.md

 Navigate to `localhost:8800` to see your cards.
 This page will automatically refresh anytime changes are made.

-You can also run `python pycard.py --help` for a list of options.
+You can also run `python victorycard.py --help` for a list of options.

 ## Explanation

 ### YAML deck data file

-PyCard uses YAML to define card data.
+VictoryCard uses YAML to define card data.
 The top level contains 3 sections:

 * `general` for general settings about the cards themselves
     * `deck_template`: a path to the deck template if you would like to override the default